OIRL/tuDHM/index.md

 ```

 ### Funding
-This project has received funding from the University of Memphis
+This project was funded by the National Science Foundation (NSF) (grant number 2042563).

 ### Credits